 People transfer money across borders for a variety of reasons.
 You may have family in another country, and need to send them money.
 Or you may be making an overseas investment.
 It is also possible that you are trying to make a transfer as part of a business transaction.
 Or you are simply planning on travelling, and of course you need to take funds with you.

-Whatever the reason, however, you need to be aware that taking money into or out of a country involves following due procedure.
-The transfer of money into and out of your country is governed by exchange control legislation, which changes from time to time but which has as its basic principle the prevention of large sums of money leaving the country, in order to protect the domestic economy.
+Whatever the reason, however, you need to be aware that taking money in or out of a country involves following a procedure.
+Transferring money in and out of your country means that it is governed by an exchange control legislation, which changes from time to time but which has as its basic principle the prevention of large sums of money leaving the country, in order to protect the domestic economy.

 This does not mean that it is impossible to get money out of your country.
 Also, you shouldn’t have any fears about moving money into the country.
 But it does mean that you have to stick to what the law wants you to do.
 Failure to follow the law when making your transfer could make things very difficult for you at a later stage.

 Luckily, MoneyTransfers.com compares the fastest and cheapest ways for you to transfer money in and out of your country, so that you can prioritise your needs at the best cost.